-You can register for, schedule, pay for, and sit for one of the four GED test modules when you feel ready to do so, but you need to complete all four tests within a two-year period of time.
+You can register for, schedule, pay for, and sit for one of the four GED test modules when you feel ready to do so, but you need to complete all four tests within a two-year period.
 That’s how long your test results are valid.

 Submit GED Classes

-If you represent an organization that offers GED test, HiSET, or TASC preparation, please inform us about your facility:
+If you represent an organization that offers GED, HiSET, or TASC preparation, please inform us about your facility: